JM1/ansible-collection-jm1-cloudy/README.md

   to PXE boot servers and [VirtualBMC][virtualbmc], a virtual IPMI BMC, to power cycle servers.
 Beware of high resource utilization, e.g. this cluster requires >96GB of RAM.
 * Hosts [`lvrt-lcl-session-srv-7*`][inventory-example] showcase how to deploy a [single-node][ocp-sno] [OKD][okd] (SNO)
-  cluster on a bare-metal server and run [OpenShift's conformance test suite][ocp-tests].
-This setup uses libvirt domains (QEMU/KVM based virtual machines) to simulate a bare-metal server and auxiliary resources. [sushy-emulator][ sushy-emulator] provides a virtual Redfish BMC to power cycle the server and mount virtual media for provisioning.
-  Beware that this setup requires 32GB of RAM.
+  cluster on a bare-metal server with [Virtualization][ocp-virt] ([KubeVirt][kubevirt]), [Kubernetes NMState][ kubernetes-nmstate] and [Open vSwitch CNI][ovs-cni].
+This setup uses libvirt domains (QEMU/KVM based virtual machines) to simulate a bare-metal server and auxiliary resources. [sushy-emulator][sushy-emulator] provides a virtual Redfish BMC to power cycle the server and mount virtual media for provisioning.
+Beware that this setup requires 64GB of RAM.
 * Hosts [`lvrt-lcl-session-srv-8*`][inventory-example] showcase how to deploy an OpenStack cloud with [Kolla Ansible][ kolla-ansible].
 Beware of high resource utilization, e.g. this cluster requires >=96GB of RAM.